Analyzing Two-Mode Networks

 Core and Periphery

-As noted by Borgatti and Everett (2000), the Bonacich Eigenvector scores are also a model of a core-periphery partition in the two mode network.
+As noted by Borgatti and Everett (2000), the Bonacich Eigenvector scores are also a model of a core-periphery partition in the two-mode network.
 This is already evident in the definition of the dual centralities: Popular actors (who participate in many events) make the events they participate in more central, and central events (that have many actors) become central when they attract the popular kids.
+The most central actors and most central events will thus form a clique in the network separating them from the rest.

-So the Eigenvector scores can be used to partition any two mode network into a core (popular kids, popular events) and a periphery (less popular kids, less popular events).
+This means the Eigenvector scores can be used to partition any two-mode network into a core (popular kids, popular events) and a periphery (less popular kids, less popular events).
 All we need to do to see the partition is to re-order the rows and columns of the affiliation matrix according to the value of the magnitude of the Eigenvector scores for people and events:

 p <- ggcorrplot(t(A[order(p.s), order(g.s)]),